Would you like to view this website in another language?

 Clarity keeps trust high.

-• Publish plain plan documents, pay mix policies and examples that show how target incentives turn into total compensation.
+• Publish plain-English plan documents, pay-mix policies, and examples that show how target incentives turn into total compensation.

-• Issue individual statements that show fixed base salary, variable pay earned, benefits and any long term incentives.
+• Issue individual statements that show base salary, variable pay earned, benefits, and any long-term incentives.

-• Review annually against market trends so employees see that you benchmark and ensure employees are treated fairly.
+• Review annually against market trends so employees see that you benchmark and treat roles fairly.

-• Align messages to company goals and company culture so the plan helps incentivise employees and supports the right pay mix.
+• Align messages to company goals and culture so the plan incentivizes the right behaviors.

-💡Tip: keep measures few, automate the maths, and close each period quickly.
+💡 Tip: keep measures few, automate the math, and close each period quickly.
 That makes the compensation package predictable while still rewarding performance.

 Advantages of optimising pay mix